xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 A user preference has been introduced to control if auto triggering should be enabled.
 This allows users to turn it off if they find it annoying.
 It can always be called up manually.
+See section 6.6 for more detail on user preferences.

 6.3.2.2 Triggering on sequences